leegonzales/ChatGPTArchiver/README.md

 -   **High Fidelity:** Preserves code blocks, formatting, and timestamps.
 -   **Privacy First:** Runs entirely in your browser.
 No data is sent to external servers.

-## ✨ Inspired By

-This project is inspired by and builds upon the foundational work of [chatgpt-exporter](https://github.com/pionxzh/chatgpt-exporter) by pionxzh.
-We thank the original creator for their valuable contribution to the community.

 ## 📥 Installation

 ### For Users (Corporate / Standard)